 Breakout Session Options

 We are happy to offer the following options from which you are to choose one.
 On Saturday of the Conference, there will be one 90-minute Breakout Session Workshop.
-We ask that you choose your top 3 choices.
+We ask that you select your choice.
 Thank you.

 An introduction to reversing paralysis and other neurologic disorders in people and animals using Reflex/Response